gyk/rust-playground/tokio-broadcast-bench/README.md

 feature is not mandatory, that is, using an unbounded one is OK.
 Tokio's official [chat](https://github.com/tokio-rs/tokio-core/blob/master/examples/chat.rs) example does use `futures::sync::mpsc::unbounded` channel.

+## Changelog

+Version 0.2.0 upgrades to the new Tokio.